LF2L/lf2l.github.io/collections/_people/en/Giovanny-Arbelaez.md

 ---
 title: Giovanny Arbelaez
-permalink: /people/Giovanny-Arbelaez/
+permalink: "/people/Giovanny-Arbelaez/"
-excerpt: "Post-Doc, Ingénieur de recherche"
+excerpt: Post-Doc, Ingénieur de recherche
-date:  2018-03-04
+date: 2018-03-04 00:00:00 +0000
 author: Giovanny Arbelaez
 header:
-  teaser: /assets/images/people/GA.jpg
+  teaser: "/assets/images/people/GA.jpg"
 tags:
 - 3D Printing
 - User
 - Living Lab
 role:
 - IG

 ---

-(Evaluation de l'acceptabilité, aide à la décision)
+(Acceptability assessment, aide à la décision)

-Giovanny Arbelaez est Ingénieur de Recherche au Laboratoire ERPI.
-En tant que chercheur sur le [Lorraine Fab Living Lab](http://lf2l.fr) il accompagne des chercheurs, entreprises et territoires dans le développement des projets de recherche et innovation liées à la ville -intelligente et la santé.
-Ses recherches portent principalement sur les méthodes de co-création des produits et l'évaluation de leur acceptabilité.
-Il a un Doctorat en Génie des Systèmes Industriels de l'Université de Lorraine et un diplôme d'ingénieur en génie électronique de la [Pontificia Universidad Javeriana](https://www.javerianacali.edu.co) (Colombie).
+Research Associate at the ERPI laboratory.
+As a permanent researcher of the \[Lorraine Fab Living Lab\]([http://lf2l.fr](http://lf2l.fr "http://lf2l.fr")) he advises researchers, companies and territories in the development of innovation and research projects related to smart-city development and healthcare.
+His main research interests are related to new product co-creation and new product acceptability evaluation.
+He holds a PhD in Industrial Systems Engineering on “new product co-creation and acceptability in the healthcare sector” from the Université de Lorraine and a BsC in Electronic Engineering from the \[Pontificia Universidad Javeriana\]([https://www.javerianacali.edu.co](https://www.javerianacali.edu.co "https://www.javerianacali.edu.co"))(Colombia).